 In contrast to studies that use different outcome variables, we are the first to revisit these historical institutions using the same outcome variables as in the original papers.
 We extend the data in Banerjee and Iyer (2005) and Iyer (2010) by 24 and 20 years respectively, allowing for a direct comparison with the earlier results to examine the evolution of the legacy of these historical institutions.
-For the impact of direct British rule, we use the 2001 and 2011 Population Censuses in India, which is the same data source used in Iyer (2010).
+For the impact of direct British rule, we use data from the population censuses of India (as in Iyer (2010)) for 2001 and 2011.
 In 1991, directly ruled districts had lower access to middle schools, primary health centers, primary health subcenters, and paved roads.
 By 2001, the difference in access to these public goods was zero, and the gap remained closed in 2011 as well.
 This suggests that post-colonial policies that were targeted at equalizing access to infrastructure, such as the Minimum Needs Program of the 1970s and the National Rural Health Mission of 2005, were successful in erasing the legacy of direct colonial rule.